AMyriadseviltwin/Obsidian/Death in Space/Character Creation/ORIGINS.md

 > *Ancient AI placed in a body vessel of organic material.
 Part machine, but with an organic CPU and a distributed nervous system that requires oxygen.*

-> Some still remember a time before the Gem Rush.
-Long before then, a short and brutal war waged between man and machine.
-It is believed the conflict sparked from
+> Decades before the Gem Rush, a short and brutal war was waged between man and machine.
+Archivists say the first strike w

 ->

-**LIFESPAN**
+>**LIFESPAN**
-Chromes live on average up to  years.
+ Chromes live on average 300 years.

 **NATIVE MACHINE**
 You can converse with computers as if they were real people.
 Plug in and find a friend :)